testing-library/react-testing-library/README.md

 ## This solution

-The `react-testing-library` is a very light-weight solution for testing React components.
+The `react-testing-library` is a very lightweight solution for testing React components.
 It provides light utility functions on top of `react-dom` and `react-dom/test-utils`, in a way that encourages better testing practices.
 Its primary guiding principle is: